-B. PLCAA's Predicate Exception Expressly Permits Claims Based Upon Violations of State Statutes Like the New Jersey Statute
+B. PLCAA's Predicate Exception Expressly Permits Claims Based upon Violations of State Statutes Like the Delaware Statute

-Even where PLCAA is implicated, one of PLCAA's six exceptions may be applicable to a particular lawsuit.
+Even where PLCAA is implicated, any one of its six exceptions may be applicable to a particular lawsuit.
 See 15 U.S.C. § 7903(5)(A).
 The predicate exception is particularly relevant here.
 Id. § 7903(5)(A)(iii).
-The predicate exception reflects PLCAA's statutory purpose: As indicated in PLCAA's preamble, the statute's sponsors intended to preclude what they perceived to be unwarranted judicial expansion of liability standards applicable to the firearms industry while preserving the state and federal legislative power to regulate the industry.
+It reflects PLCAA's statutory purpose, stated in PLCAA's preamble: the statute's sponsors intended to preclude what they perceived as unwarranted judicial expansion of liability standards applicable to the firearms industry, while at the same time preserving state and federal legislative power to regulate that industry.
 See, e.g., 15 U.S.C. § 7901(a)(7) (stating that civil actions against gun industry members "do not represent a bona fide expansion of the common law" and noting that such actions had never been contemplated "by the legislatures of the several States."); id. § 7901(a)(8) (stating that existing lawsuits "attempt to use the judicial branch to circumvent the Legislative branch of government").
-Comments by PLCAA's sponsors during Congressional debate also make clear that PLCAA was not intended to cut off the ability of state legislatures to pass gun laws:
+Comments by PLCAA's sponsors during Congressional debate also make clear that PLCAA was not intended to cut off the ability of state legislatures to pass laws restricting firearms: